hector-bravo-tello/ecommerce-api/README.md

 - **User Deletion**: Deletes a user's account based on their unique user ID.
 - **User Logout**: Logs out users by clearing their authentication tokens, ensuring secure session termination.

+### User Addresses
+- **List All Addresses for a User**: Retrieves all addresses associated with a specific user.
+- **Create New Address**: Allows adding a new address for a user.
+- **Retrieve Address Details**: Fetches detailed information of an address using its unique address ID.
+- **Update Address**: Updates existing address details.
+- **Delete Address**: Removes an address from the database using its unique ID.

+### Product Categories
+- **List All Categories**: Retrieves all categories available in the database.
+- **Create New Category**: Allows adding a new product category.
+- **Retrieve Category Details**: Fetches detailed information of a category using its unique category ID.
+- **Update Category**: Updates existing category details.
+- **Delete Category**: Removes a category from the database using its unique ID.

 ### Product Management
 - **List All Products**: Retrieves details of all products available in the database.
 - **Create New Product**: Allows adding a new product with details like name, description, price, and stock quantity.